2020 Chevrolet Cruze

 - Four-door hatchback

-We expect the 2020 Cruze to continue being offered with the same powertrain as the 2019 model.
+We expect the 2020 Cruze to continue being offered with the same powertrains as the 2019 model.
 That said, availability does vary by market.

 Like all second-generation units of the Chevrolet Cruze, the 2020 Cruze will continue to ride on the GM D2 platform shared with the following vehicles: